Osmia spinulosa

-Osmia spinulosa, also known as the spined mason bee, is a species of bees within the genus Osmia.
+Osmia spinulosa, also known as the spined mason bee, is a species of bee in the genus Osmia.

 Description

-7-8 mm.
+7–8 mm.
 Males: Tergite 15 with terminal ligaments, Tergite 7 with a thorn.
 To be recognized in the field with experience.
 Females: Tergites 1-6 with terminal ligaments.
 Scutellum laterally with a pointed thorn each.
 Tibial spur red.

 Range

-Osmia spinulosa is distributed from the Spanish foothills of the Pyrenees (Girona) across Europe, Asia Minor, Caucasus and western Central Asia to the Central Siberian mountains (Tomsk, Kemerovo, Altai Republic); north to South Wales and Central England, in Scandinavia to 60 ° N in Norway and Sweden, in Russia to Kirov and Perm; south to Sicily and southern Bulgaria.
-Detected from all federal states in Germany with the exception of Schleswig-Holstein.
-Widespread in Germany, but only sporadically in the North German lowlands.
+Osmia spinulosa is distributed from the Spanish foothills of the Pyrenees (Girona) across Europe, Asia Minor, Caucasus and western Central Asia to the Central Siberian mountains (Tomsk, Kemerovo, Altai Republic); north to South Wales and Central England, in Scandinavia to 60°N in Norway and Sweden, in Russia to Kirov and Perm; south to Sicily and southern Bulgaria.
+It has been detected from all federal states in Germany with the exception of Schleswig-Holstein.
+It is widespread in Germany, but only sporadically in the North German lowlands.
 Moderately frequent, especially in the hill country and in the limestone low mountain ranges.
-In the Alps up to 2000 m.
-Reported in Austria from all federal states.
-Currently in Switzerland, partly also historically from the cantons of Geneva, Neuchâtel, Bern, Basel, Schaffhausen, Valais, Graubünden and St. Gallen, only historically from the canton of Vaud.
+It has been found in the Alps up to 2000 m.
+It has been reported in every state in Austria.
+It has been recorded in the Swiss cantons of Geneva, Neuchâtel, Bern, Basel, Schaffhausen, Valais, Graubünden and St. Gallen, with historical records from the canton of Vaud.